drashtee-parmar/java_programming/Challenges/SumOdd/README.md

 TIP: use the remainder operator to check if the number is odd
+HINT:
+- if number % 2 == 0 its an even number
+- if number % 2 == 1 its an odd number

 NOTE: Both methods  needs to be defined as public static like we have been doing so far in the course.
 NOTE: Do not add a  main method to solution code.